+\begin{proof} We confine ourselves to a proof of existence of a continuous bounded solution of the transport equation (\ref{transport}), which is obtained as a limit of classical solutions of regularized equations.
+Other statements can be proved using standard techniques from \cite{diperna,ovseev_diperna}.
+The proof is quite long, so for the sake of clarity we divide it into a sequence of steps.

-\begin{proof} To get a solution of the Cauchy problem we use an approximation of our singular problem by a smooth one.
-In fact, we use two approximation scales: one is controlled by parameter $n\to\infty$ such that the smooth and even convex function $m_n:\mathbb{R}\to\mathbb{R}$ is a uniform approximation of the function $x\mapsto|x|$.
+{\bf I. Approximation by a smooth problem.} We use two approximation scales: one is controlled by parameter $n\to\infty$ such that the smooth convex function $m_n:\mathbb{R}\to\mathbb{R}$ is a uniform approximation of the function $x\mapsto|x|$.
 Then, the derivative $s_n=m_n'$ approximates the $\sign$-function in $L_1$.
 Note that $xs_n(x)\geq0$ for any $x\in\mathbb{R}$.
-Another scale is controlled by the parameter $\delta\downarrow0$, and picking up a particular value of $\delta$ means that we freeze the motion under system (\ref{sing_sys}) within the $\delta$-neighborhood $U_\delta=\{\rho(x)\leq\delta\}$ of zero wrt distance $\rho$.
+Another scale is controlled by the parameter $\delta\downarrow0$, and a particular choice of the value of $\delta$ means that we freeze the motion under system (\ref{sing_sys}) within the $\delta$-neighborhood $U_\delta=\{\rho(x)\leq\delta\}$ of zero wrt distance $\rho$.
 In other words, we approximate ODE (\ref{sing_sys}) by the nonsingular equation

 in the domain $V_\delta=\{x\in\mathbb{R}^{2N}:\rho(x)\geq\delta\}$.
-It is important that all neighborhoods $U_\delta$ are invariant under the phase flow of (\ref{sing_sys2}) for positive times, because the radius-function $\rho$ is nonincreasing along the phase trajectories because of analogue of equation (\ref{T}):
+It is important that all the neighborhoods $U_\delta$ are invariant under the phase flow of (\ref{sing_sys2}) for positive times because the radius-function $\rho$ is nonincreasing along the phase trajectories.
+Indeed, because of the analogue of equation (\ref{T}):